Another Way to Search This Site

 Internationally recognized research has been carried out at all levels of organization from gene to ecosystem, and Lab scientists have produced over 1,300 publications.

 Paul Ehrlich considers RMBL, "the finest biological research station in the world".

 Click for a video about RMBL.

 My thanks to Michelle and Jeff Fink who generously hosted this website for ten years.

-And thanks to Steve Sullivan, patient paragon programmer who set up the search mechanism near the top of this page.
+And thanks to Steve Sullivan, patient paragon programmer who created the plant identification searchable database near the top of this page.
 Click for Steve's great botanical website.